 AIS transmissions were designed for ship-to-ship and ship-to-shore reception to aid in collision avoidance and vessel traffic management.
 The AIS message is broadcast at 162 MHz and includes ship identification information as well as position, course and speed.
 The use of AIS is mandated by the International Maritime Organization aboard ships of more than 300 gross tons, and aboard all passenger ships.
-AIS uses a self-organized time division multiple access scheme (SOTDMA) to permit ships in the same "cell" to broadcast messages without interference.
+AIS uses a selforganized time division multiple access scheme (SOTDMA) to permit ships in the same "cell" to broadcast messages without interference.
 This feature presents a challenge when detecting these messages from space, as multiple self-organized cells are simultaneously in the field of view of the spacecraft.
 To deal with the inevitable message collisions caused by this overlap, specialized signal processing techniques are required to extract the majority of the original AIS messages.

-M3MSat uses the COM DEV AIM multi-mission bus platform, and is a microsatellite with dimensions of $0.6 \times 0.6 \times 0.8$ m and mass of 80 kg.
-In addition to the primary AIS receiver payload, M3MSat will also carry a Low Data Rate (LDR) payload used to demonstrate a satellite based AIS data relay capability and a Deep-Dielectric Charging Monitor (DDCM) payload which is an experiment to observe spacecraft charging and material behaviour.
+M3MSat uses the COM DEV AIM multi-mission bus platform, and is a microsatellite with dimensions of approximately 0.6 x 0.6 x 0.8 m and mass of 85 kg.
+In addition to the primary AIS receiver payload, M3MSat will also carry a Low Data Rate (LDR) payload used to demonstrate a satellite based AIS data relay capability and a Deep-Dielectric Charging Monitor (DDCM) payload which is an experiment to observe spacecraft charging and material behaviour[5]. and LDRS payloads.
+SFL was contracted to provide the spacecraft power, attitude determination and control and the command and data handling subsystems.